pump-io/pump.io/README.md

 * *secret* A session-generating secret, server-wide password.
 * *noweb* Hide the Web interface.
 Defaults to `false`.
 Set this to something truthy to disable the Web interface.
 * *site* Name of the server, like "My great social service".
+Defaults to "pump.io".
 * *owner* Name of owning entity, if you want to link to it.
 * *ownerURL* URL of owning entity, if you want to link to it.
 * *appendFooter* a bit of custom HTML you want appended to the footer text.